The Oath of the Five Lords: Plot

 In 1919, Colonel Thomas Edward Lawrence, called Lawrence of Arabia, is about to publish his memoirs in which he describes how the United Kingdom did not honor its promises to the Arab nation.
 Lieutenant Alister Lawless of the MI5 confiscates his memoirs then threatens him with reprisals if he does not remove the unpatriotic passages from his book.
 35 years later, a mysterious individual disguised as a ghost steals a valuable violin from the Ashmolean Museum at Oxford University.

-In London, Captain Francis Blake learns in the newspaper of the death of Lord Pitchwick, a good friend and former comrade of Oxford, and decides to go to his burial that afternoon even though as far as the south of England.
+In London, Captain Francis Blake learns in the newspaper of the death of Lord Pitchwick, a good friend and former comrade of Oxford, and decides to go to his burial that afternoon despite being far from the south of England.
 For his part, Professor Philip Mortimer travels to Oxford to give a seminar at the University at the invitation of Professor Diging, Curator of the famous Ashmolean Museum.
 He is welcomed at the station by Lisa Pantry, a student assistant of Professor Diging, who goes directly to the museum.
 Mortimer can not help but share his thoughts on the theft that took place to the Curator, overheard by the Chief Warden Mac Tearaway and simple-minded assistant Alfred Clayton who owes his job to Lisa.

 At the funeral of his friend, Blake makes reacquaintance with his former comrades of Oxford, Lords Davlon and Bowmore, who are not on speaking terms.
 He learns that the deceased died of a violent death and not of an accident, and is surprised not to see Lord Toddle.
 The latter is in fact held prisoner in his home and tortured by two hooded individuals seeking an object that he has hidden.
 That same evening, the mysterious ghost returns to steal a vase of no great value at the Ashmolean Museum without the chief guard being able to stop him, knocked out by an accomplice.
 Mortimer decides to appeal to his friend Captain Blake, who is very interested in the case.
 The leader of the MI5 is then urgently called to the bedside of Lord Toddle who ends up dying from his wounds.
 His deputy David Honeychurch rushes him to Lord Bowmore's estate, where he finds the Lords Davlon and Bowmore in full hunting competition to celebrate the mending of their relationship.
 The three friends understand that someone knows the existence of their secret society and tries to find what they have sworn to protect.
 Blake places the two lords under the protection of the MI5.
 Lord Bowmore reveals to him the object of the museum which serves as his hiding-place while Lord Davlon refuses.
 Warned, Mortimer steals a Turkish candelabrum from a showcase in the museum and hides it in his room.